Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Waltham Forest and are not the council.
 About us

-• Removal of a Condition: A significant part of the application was the request to remove a condition that currently restricts the use of the rear enclosed area.
-The existing condition states that this area can only be open to the public between 07:00 and 21:30 on Sundays to Thursdays, and 07:00 to 22:00 on Fridays and Saturdays.
-The applicant wished to remove this time restriction for the rear area.
+However, the Sub-Committee refused the request to remove the condition restricting the use of the rear enclosed area, meaning the condition that the rear enclosed area shall only be open to the public between 07:00 and 21:30 on Sundays to Thursdays, and 07:00 to 22:00 on Fridays and Saturdays, remains in place.

 Topics